What Recent Market Trends Mean for Arhaus Inc’s (ARHS) Stock

-The stock of Arhaus Inc (ARHS) has seen a -4.73% decrease in the past week, with a -11.00% drop in the past month, and a 25.35% flourish in the past quarter.
-The volatility ratio for the week is 4.13%, and the volatility levels for the past 30 days are at 3.85% for ARHS.
-The simple moving average for the last 20 days is -5.00% for ARHS stock, with a simple moving average of 8.37% for the last 200 days.
+In the past week, ARHS stock has gone down by -0.47%, with a monthly decline of -5.43% and a quarterly surge of 11.31%.
+The volatility ratio for the week is 3.72%, and the volatility levels for the last 30 days are 3.86% for Arhaus Inc The simple moving average for the last 20 days is -3.45% for ARHS stock, with a simple moving average of 7.94% for the last 200 days.

 Is It Worth Investing in Arhaus Inc (NASDAQ: ARHS) Right Now?

-Arhaus Inc (NASDAQ: ARHS) has a price-to-earnings ratio of 21.15x that is above its average ratio.
-Additionally, the 36-month beta value for ARHS is 2.56.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy”, 1 rating it as “overweight”, 10 rating it as “hold”, and 0 rating it as “sell”.
+The price-to-earnings ratio for Arhaus Inc (NASDAQ: ARHS) is 21.05x, which is above its average ratio.
+Moreover, the 36-month beta value for ARHS is 2.54.
+Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy”, 1 as “overweight”, 10 as “hold”, and 0 as “sell”.

 ARHS stock’s latest price update

-Arhaus Inc (NASDAQ: ARHS)’s stock price has plunge by -3.44%relation to previous closing price of $11.06.
-Nevertheless, the company has seen a -4.73% plunge in its stock price over the last five trading sessions. seekingalpha.com reported 2025-08-09 that Arhaus reported very strong Q2 results after previously slashing the 2025 guidance.
+Arhaus Inc (NASDAQ: ARHS) has seen a decline in its stock price by 0.00% in relation to its previous close of $10.63.
+However, the company has experienced a -0.47% decline in its stock price over the last five trading sessions. seekingalpha.com reported 2025-08-09 that Arhaus reported very strong Q2 results after previously slashing the 2025 guidance.
 The strength was due to Arhaus’s move to in-house distribution, temporarily boosting growth through delivery efficiency.
 Macroeconomic uncertainty still stands in Arhaus’s way.
 Underlying demand growth has been weak, and the reaffirmed 2025 guidance suggests slowing growth ahead.
 The stock’s post-earnings rally was not justified by the Q2 report.
 I now estimate 23% downside to $9.24.

 Analysts’ Opinion of ARHS